 BMus (Hons) - Music Performance

-Amy has transformed from a chaotic and insecure, to an independent, self-assured young woman with high aspirations since joining BCU.
-Despite not knowing any music theory when she arrived to audition at the Conservatoire, but her potential and passion for music didn’t go unnoticed.
+Amy has transformed from being chaotic and insecure to an independent, self-assured young woman with high aspirations since joining BCU.
+Despite not knowing any music theory when she arrived to audition at the Conservatoire, her potential and passion for music didn’t go unnoticed.
 She’s now had the chance to gain work experience with prestigious organisations in the UK.

 I’d always thought that I wasn’t good enough to study at conservatoire level anyway – I never learnt music theory or did any exams.
 I thought that if I failed at auditions I’d do an art foundation course.
 However, I always felt that music was the right path for me, so I explained this in my auditions too.
 Royal Birmingham Conservatoire wasn’t looking for a final product – they were looking for a potential and passion, which they instantly saw in me.